An object printed in 3D can change a person's life or that of a community? The revolution of 3D printing can make the world a better place?

 Project evaluation will be based on five criteria: social utility, design innovation, low production costs, maximum functionality, simple feasibility.

-The jury of the contest consists of: Antonello Balestrieri (CEO and co-founder Thingarage); Beatrice Costa (department director Action Aid Italy); Laura De Benedetto (co-founder MakeTank); Riccardo Luciani (director and co-founder Impact Hub Florence); Eleonora Rich (designer and entrepreneur - Vectorealism).
-The prototype of the winning project will be implemented by partners Vectorealism.
+The jury of the contest consists of: Antonello Balestrieri (CEO and co-founder Thingarage); Beatrice Costa (director of the Action Aid Italy department); Laura De Benedetto (co-founder MakeTank); Riccardo Luciani (director and co-founder Impact Hub Florence); Eleonora Ricca (designer and entrepreneur - Vectorealism).
+The prototype of the winning project will be created by the partner Vectorealism.

-"Why participate in the contest 3DPRINTforAID?
-I rather ask: why not do it "Says Antonello Balestrieri of Thingarage, "3DPRINTforAID is an ideal contest for a Maker: he opened a brief, very few constraints, leaves great room for creativity and the fantasy.
-And most of all is for a good cause: to improve the living conditions of the less fortunate.
-And 'certainly the most ambitious contest that Thingarage has hosted on the platform since its inception, but we are sure that will give us great satisfaction. "
+“Why participate in the 3DPRINTforAID contest?
+I'd rather ask myself: why not do it "Says Antonello Balestrieri of Thingarage, “3DPRINTforAID is an ideal contest for a Maker: it has an open brief, very few constraints, it leaves a lot of space for creativity and inspiration.
+And above all it is for a good cause: to improve the living conditions of the less fortunate.
+It is certainly the most ambitious contest that Thingarage has hosted on the platform since its inception, but we are sure it will give us great satisfaction ".

 The areas on which designers should focus?
-Beatrice Costa Action Aid has no doubts: "We would like the Digital Fabrication contribute to the promotion of the rights of small farmers in the world, with innovations that affect them, but also creations designed for women, so that they may not have to suffer more discrimination and violence as it still happens today in the world.
-Inventions with high technological content that bridge the gap of lack of data and access to information for the most excluded will be the key to not (pre) occupy more than hunger, poverty and exclusion in the future. "
+Beatrice Costa Action Aid has no doubts: “We would like Digital Fabrication to contribute to the promotion of the rights of small farmers in the world, with innovations that concern them, but also creations designed for women, so that they can no longer have to suffer discrimination and violence as it still happens today in the world.
+The highly technological inventions that bridge the gap of the lack of data and access to information by the most excluded will be the key to not (pre) dealing with hunger, poverty and exclusion in the future ”.